Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Introduction

 In its original form, DFA only caters for single-channel time series data.
 While its multichannel extension exists \cite{xiong20171stMDFA}, it processes each data channel in isolation thereby ignoring inter-channel correlations within multivariate data.
-To that end, we develop a novel and generic multichannel extension of DFA, termed MDFA in the sequel, that fully incorporates inter-channel correlations within data by utilizing Mahalanobis distance measure.
-Using that extension, we propose a novel multichannel multiscale denoising method that first uses MVMD to decompose a multivariate data into multiple frequencies and then identifies (and rejects) noisy modes using GMDFA.
+To that end, we first develop a novel and generic multichannel extension of DFA, termed GMDFA in the sequel, that fully incorporates inter-channel correlations within data using Mahalanobis distance.
+Then, using that extension, we present a novel multichannel multiscale denoising method that first uses MVMD to decompose a multivariate data into multiple frequency modes; and then identifies (and rejects) the noisy modes using GMDFA.
 The efficacy of the proposed approach is demonstrated on a variety of real multichannel signals.